-2. Investor stewardship
+2 Investor stewardship

-What kind of disclosure (disclosure method, media, timing and content) is required to enable investors and shareholders to fulfill stewardship responsibilities?
+• What kind of disclosure (disclosure method, media, timing and content) is required to enable investors and shareholders to fulfill their stewardship responsibilities?

-3. Audit and assurance
+3 Audit and assurance

-- What is the relationship between financial statements audits and narrative information? - What are the roles that external auditors are required to play with respect to non-financial information (narrative information)?
+- What is the relationship between financial statement audit and non-financial information (narrative information)? - What are the roles that external auditors are required to play with respect to non-financial information (narrative information)?